edge-core/sonic-swss/tests/README.md

     sudo pytest -v
     ```

+\* If you meet the error: client is newer than server, please edit the file `/usr/local/lib/python2.7/dist-packages/docker/constants.py` to update the `DEFAULT_DOCKER_API_VERSION` to mitigate this issue.

 # How to setup test development env

 To develop new swss features or swss integration tests, you need to setup a virtual switch docker container which